-"The day we departed; it was super rainy.
-All the equipment stood outside in the rain until it was put on the trucks...In Turkey, it was also put on trucks where it was raining and cold...The tents were not prepared to receive staff members and there was not enough heating equipment.”
+“The day we departed; it was super rainy.
+All the equipment stood outside in the rain until it was put on the trucks...In Turkey, it was also...raining and cold...The tents weren’t ready to receive [us] and there wasn’t enough heating equipment.”

-Participant # 9 added: "The bitter cold was my experience…during the first night we slept in tents and I woke up with ice on my face…".
+Participant # 9 added:

+“The bitter cold was my experience… the first night we slept in tents and I woke up with ice on my face…".

 Subtheme 2: Language barrier

-Another difficulty that the humanitarian team faced was the language barrier.
-The local people spoke only Turkish and did not speak English.
-Several of the Israeli team members could converse in Arabic, which enabled them to communicate with staff and patients, particularly the many refugees from Syria affected by the earthquake.
-Participant #22 shared her perspective:
+Another difficulty was the language barrier.
+The local people spoke only Turkish.
+Several Israeli team members could speak Arabic well enough to communicate with staff and patients, particularly the many Syrian refugees affected by the earthquake.
+Participant #22 observed:

-"I think that we [nurses] naturally have better communication skills than other professions.
-Improvisation, body gestures, express everything with emotion and don’t just be cold and technical.
-Both me and others noticed that it was easier for us to communicate with the Syrian patients in Arabic.
-As caregivers, we have taken care of Arabic-speaking patients in our professional careers and have a certain level of medically oriented Arabic".
+“I think that we [nurses] naturally have better communication skills than other professions.
+Improvisation, body gestures, express everything with emotion...
+[We] noticed it was easier for us to communicate with the Syrian patients in Arabic...[W]e have taken care of Arabic-speaking patients [professionally] and have [some medically oriented Arabic”.

-Although Participant #18 spoke Persian and therefore could be of help interpreting, she credited Turkish Airlines, Turkey’s national airline, for coming forward to provide effective translation services and help in general:
+Participant #18, who spoke Persian and could help interpreting, credited Turkish Airlines, Turkey’s national airline, for providing effective translation services and help in general:

-"Turkish Airlines staff who spoke English helped us amazingly.
-They didn’t just help with translation; they wanted to help beyond that.
-At the level of reassuring families, reassuring patients, lending a hand, giving us water, buying us milk for coffee...It shouldn’t be taken for granted that [airline employees] would return from a flight and come straight to a hospital to help translate and be there for hours until their next scheduled flight.
-It was an outstanding initiative and it really helped.
-I also think that we learned to communicate with each other".
+“Turkish Airlines [English-speaking] staff helped us incredibly.
+[Not] just with translation; they wanted to help beyond that...reassuring families, reassuring patients, lending a hand, providing water, buying us milk for coffee...It shouldn’t be taken for granted that [airline employees] return from a flight and come straight to a hospital to help translate and stay for hours...It really helped.
+I also think that we learned to communicate with each other”.

-Subtheme 3: Different standards of care
+Subtheme 3: Different care standards

-A significant challenge for the Israeli delegation was operating within existing healthcare facilities, in addition to the diplomatic tension between countries.
-Descriptions of tension between local staff and delegation members repeated in many of the transcripts:
+A significant challenge for the delegation was operating within existing healthcare facilities.
+There were many descriptions of tension between local staff and delegation members:

-"We entered a place, with a certain institutional behavior, with a certain way of working.
-For example, there were differences between us in handling sterile equipment and in how to take patient's history and do a physical exam" (Participant # 15).
+“We entered a place, with a certain institutional behavior, [and] way of working.
+For example, there were differences between us in handling sterile equipment and in how to take patient histories and do a physical exam” (Participant # 15).

-Initially, there was skepticism and disagreement between the Israeli and local teams regarding medical approaches.
-As time passed, the Israeli nursing team learned to integrate into the local team and collaborate towards their common goal:
+Initially, there was skepticism and disagreement between the Israeli and local teams’ medical approaches.
+With time, the Israeli nurses learned to integrate into the local team and collaborate:

-"A wounded patient would arrive and [local teams] weren’t sure about him – they called us, asked us to come and help" (Participant #6).

-"I think that after we received the first patient and they saw how we treated him, there was an increase in trust, and you could see it because when there were more difficult cases, a resuscitation or a child who was brought to us on the verge of death, they took a step back.
-The local doctor in charge cried and asked us not to go [back home] because they understood that we were doing good, doing it with respect, while having a dialogue with them and having good intentions" (Participant #22).
+“I think that after we received the first patient and they saw how we treated him, there was an increase in trust, and you could see it because when there were more difficult cases...they took a step back.
+The local doctor in charge cried and asked us not to go [back home] because they understood that we were doing good, while having a dialogue with them and good intentions” (Participant #22).

-Subtheme 4: Collaboration between care teams
+Subtheme 4: Care teams’ collaboration